perpetualintelligence/docs/docfx_project/articles/pi-cli/intro.md

 - No account is needed

 ### I want to create my first modern terminal
-- Start by [subscribing or buying](../buying/intro.md) the `pi-cli` SaaS service.
+- Start by [subscribing or buying](../buying/intro.md) the `pi-cli` framework.
 - Pick a pricing plan that works for you.
-- Activate your subscription on our [SaaS Consumer Portal](https://consumer.perpetualintelligence.com/).
+- Activate your subscription on our [Consumer Portal](https://consumer.perpetualintelligence.com/).
 - Generate your online, offline, dev, or on-premise [license keys](licensing/licensekeys.md).
 - Browse our [read-to-use templates and tutorials](../samples.md).
 - Build, debug, and learn the concepts as you go.